fairmiracle/Floppy/readme.md

 ``porcupine_path`` is the wake-up words detection model file downloaded from [picovoice](https://console.picovoice.ai).
 ``hellowords`` is what it say to start the chat.
 ``goodbyewords`` is what you say to finish the chat.
+``speakfaster`` set True to speak faster by pyttsx3, False to speak more like human by azure synthesis.

 then
 ```